 The general VAT rate is 21% for the sale of goods and services.
 A reduced rate of 12% is used, for example, for medical goods, periodicals, accommodation services, and thermal energy supplied to private individuals.
-Furthermore, a reduced 5% VAT rate is applicable for the supply of fruit and vegetables which are typically grown in Latvia.
-As of 1 January 2022, VAT on books, news websites, etc. has been reduced from 12% to 5%, and on e-books from 21% to 5%.
+Furthermore, a reduced 5% VAT rate is applicable for the supply of fruit and vegetables typically grown in Latvia.
+As of January 1, 2022, the VAT rate for books, news websites, etc. has been reduced from 12% to 5%, and on e-books from 21% to 5%.
 A 0% rate is applicable for the export of goods and for the supply of Covid-19 vaccines and devices and services related to Covid-19 treatments.
-Exemptions are in place for postal services, medical and health services, certain financial services, etc. Entrepreneurs with annual sales of less than EUR 40,000 are exempt from VAT obligations.
+Exemptions are in place for postal services, medical and health services, certain financial services, etc. Entrepreneurs with annual sales of less than EUR 50,000 are exempt from VAT obligations.
 Monthly returns are electronically recorded.
 The options/limits based on the EU Directive are determined in the VAT Act.

-Other indirect tax types in Latvia include excise and customs duties, and some transactions related to public administration (e.g., submitting application forms, issuing certificates, granting permissions, etc.) are also subject to stamp duty.
+Other indirect tax types in Latvia include excise and customs duties, and some transactions related to public administration (e.g. submitting application forms, issuing certificates, granting permissions, etc.) are also subject to stamp duty.

 VAT options in Latvia Applicable / limits

-Distance selling From 1 July, 2021 the OSS system is in force.
-VAT registration threshold of EUR 10,000 per year is applicable.
+Distance selling From July 1, 2021 the OSS system is in force.
+A VAT registration threshold of EUR 10,000 per year is applicable.

 Call-off stock √

 VAT group registration √

 Cash accounting - yearly amount in EUR (approx.) EUR 300,000/year applicable to private entrepreneurs or agricultural companies.

 Import VAT deferment √

-Local reverse charge Timber and related services, deals with scrap metal, construction services, grain crops, precious metals, game console supplies, supplies of ferrous and non- ferrous semi-finished metal products.
+Local reverse charge Timber and related services, dealings involving scrap metal, construction services, grain crops, precious metals, game console supplies, supplies of ferrous and non-ferrous semi-finished metal products.

 Option for taxation

 letting of real estate No

 supply of used real estate ✓

-VAT registration threshold EUR 40,000/year
+VAT registration threshold EUR 50,000/year

-20% is applied for income of less than EUR 20,004 per year; 23% - for income between EUR 20,004 and EUR 78,100 per year; 31% for income exceeding EUR 78,100 per year.
-The maximum amount of the object of social contribution tax in the amount of 78,100 EUR is set for 2022, 2023 and 2024.
+A progressive PIT rate was introduced starting from January 1, 2018.
+From January 1, 2022, it includes the following: 20% is applied for income of less than EUR 20,004 per year; 23% for income between EUR 20,004 and EUR 78,100 per year; and 31% for income exceeding EUR 78,100 per year.
+A maximum amount for the object of social contribution tax is set for 2022, 2023 and 2024 in the amount of EUR 78,100.